ImperialCollegeLondon/virtual_ecosystem/docs/source/data_recipes/CDS_toolbox_template.md

     return monthly_mean, fig
 ```

-The data handling for simulations is managed by the {mod}`~virtual_rainforest.core.data`
+The data handling for simulations is managed by the {mod}`~virtual_ecosystem.core.data`
-module and the {class}`~virtual_rainforest.core.data.Data` class, which provides the
+module and the {class}`~virtual_ecosystem.core.data.Data` class, which provides the
-data loading and storage functions for the Virtual Rainforest.
+data loading and storage functions for the Virtual Ecosystem.
 The data system is
 extendable to provide support for different file formats and axis validation but that is
 beyond the scope of this document.